 Instructions

-Bring a large pot of water to boil.
-Add a couple of good pinches of salt and pasta.
+- Bring a large pot of water to a boil.
+Add a couple of good pinches of salt and the pasta.
 Cook according to the package directions until al dente.
+Save 1 cup of the pasta water before draining.
+Then, set the pasta aside.

-Heat a large deep pan or Dutch oven over medium-low heat.
+- Heat a large, deep pan or Dutch oven over medium-low heat.
 Add 2 tablespoons of olive oil.
-When hot, add the breadcrumbs and cook for about 5 minutes until brown.
-Stir often.
+When hot, add the breadcrumbs and cook for about 5 minutes or until lightly browned.
+Stir often and keep a close eye on them to avoid burning.
 When done, remove from the pan and set aside on a plate.
 Mix in the lemon zest and ½ teaspoon of salt.

 Notes

 If the dish ends up too thick, or you plan to reheat it later, add some of that pasta water you saved.
-This starchy water helps to make a sauce.
+This starchy water helps to rehydrate the dish.

 - Prep Time: 15 minutes